Inklingo

 adjectiveB1general

-Use this word when referring to someone or something that is generally trustworthy and can be relied upon to perform consistently or be present.
+Use this word when referring to a person or entity that is trustworthy, reliable, and can be counted on to perform consistently or show up when expected.

 A sturdy blue car driving smoothly on a winding road through a bright, sunny landscape.